Power Outage Tips

 - DO NOT plug a portable home electric generator into a wall outlet.
-Our servicemen could be injured, FATALLY by the backfeed of electricity through your home’s electrical system.
+Our servicemen could risk a FATAL injury by the backfeed of electricity through your home’s electrical system.

 - If some of your lights appear to be dim when the power comes back on, call CEC.

 - Remember, unopened full freezers should remain at freezing temperature for up to 48 hours and half full freezers for 24 hours.